 15. Tibetan Mastiff

-Also known as the Persian Greyhound, this breed is an independent and sensitive one.
-The docile sighthound is okay with other dogs, but might give chase to smaller pups who run off.
+Also known as the Persian Greyhound, this breed is an independent and sensitive one and it's a little cheaper among these most expensive dog breeds on the list.
+The docile sighthound is completely fine with other dogs, but might give chase to smaller pups who run off.
 They were bred as one of the best hunting dogs and because that instinct is still there, they are very difficult to train due to their stubborn nature.

 17. Bearded Collie